p5-salesforce/www-salesforce-nb/README.md

 ## BUGS

 Please report any bugs or feature requests on GitHub [https://github.com/genio/www-salesforce-nb/issues](https://github.com/genio/www-salesforce-nb/issues).
-I appreciate any and all criticism, bug reports, enhancements, or fixes.
+We appreciate any and all criticism, bug reports, enhancements, or fixes.